sainaveenbysani/receipt_processor/README.md

 Now you need to load the docker image from tar file by using any of the following commands that best suits your systems.
 1) Open command prompt or terminal.
-2) Navigate to the directory where the downloaded tar file located.
+2) Navigate to the directory where the downloaded tar file is located.
 3) Run any one of the following commands to load the docker image to your local docker `docker load -i receipt_docker.tar`
     Or